battleofthebots/system-gateway/README.md

         > "rpc.py through 0.6.0 allows Remote Code Execution because an unpickle occurs when the "serializer: pickle" HTTP header is sent."

-## Running
+## Building
-To build a _release_ zip for the competitors to analyze, run the following command.
-This release zip has everything the competitors need to run the server themselves and uses the "compiled" python instead of source code.
+To build the compiled python files, run the following command from the main directory.
+This copies the binaries from the builder.

 ```
-make release
+build/build-binaries.sh
 ```